eikemx/Brevo-Recipe/README.md

 - Use environment variables for sensitive information like API keys
 - Implement proper error handling and logging
 - Use TypeScript types and interfaces for better code quality and developer experience
-- Follow the example in `index.ts` to structure your Brevo-related operations
+- Follow the example in `middleware/datasource/src/mails/index.ts` to structure your Brevo-related operations

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.